ShawnLDonahue/ShawnLDonahue.github.io/_posts/2023-01-23-The-How-And-Why.md

     Start your journey by signing up for a GitHub account (if you don’t already have one).
 Then, fork or clone the Chirpy Starter repository.
 Name your repository <your-username>.github.io (e.g., shawnldonahue.github.io) to get that sweet GitHub Pages auto-hosting magic.

    * Set Up Fine-Grained Permissions
     Go to GitHub Developer Settings and create a fine-grained personal access token.
-Keep it handy—you’ll need it for connecting your tools later.
+Keep it handy-you’ll need it for connecting your tools later.
 (Pro tip: This is your key to the castle, so guard it well!)

    * HELLO CI/CD!
 Install Git
     Install Git on your local machine to manage pushing and pulling code from GitHub.